f4exb/sdrangel/plugins/channel/demoddsd/readme.md

   - (1, 1): upper right corner.
 The pointer can stay there or move to (1, -1)
   - (1, -1): upper left corner.
 The pointer can move to (-1, -1) or (-1, 1)
   - (-1, 1): lower right corner.
-The pointer can move to (1, -1) ot (1, 1)
+The pointer can move to (1, -1) or (1, 1)
   - (-1, -1): lower left corner.
-The pointer can stay ther or move to (-1, 1)
+The pointer can stay there or move to (-1, 1)

 As you can see the pointer can make all moves except between (-1, -1) and (1,1) hence all vertices between the 4 points can appear except the one between the lower left corner and the upper right corner.

-<h5>4-FSK or 4-GMSK</h5>
+<h5>4-FSK or 4-GFSK</h5>

-This concerns the following fornats:
+This concerns the following formats:

   - DMR

 ![DSD DMR polar](../../../doc/img/DSDdemod_plugin_dmr_polar.png)

-There are 16 possible points corresponding to the 16 possible transitons between the 4 dibits.
+There are 16 possible points corresponding to the 16 possible transitions between the 4 dibits.
 The 4 dibits are equally spaced at relative positions of -3, -1, 1, 3 hence the 16 points are also equally spaced between each other on the IQ or (x,y) plane.

-Because not all transitions are possible similarly to the 2-FSK case pointer moves from the lower left side of the diagonal to the upper rihgt side are not possible.
+Because not all transitions are possible similarly to the 2-FSK case pointer moves from the lower left side of the diagonal to the upper right side are not possible.

 <h4>14.4: I gain</h4>

-You should set the slider to a unity span (+/- 0.5) with no offset.
+You should set the slider to a unity (1) span (+/- 0.5) with no offset.

 <h4>14.5: Q gain</h4>

-You should set the slider to a unity span (+/- 0.5) with no offset.
+You should set the slider to a unity (1) span (+/- 0.5) with no offset.

 <h4>14.6: Trigger settings</h4>

 You can leave the trigger free running or set it to I linear with a 0 threshold.